 The King of the Leprechauns Roy Gilroy has had his pot of gold stolen.
 Who was the devious thief?

-Optional “murder” version included.
-This kit could be used for up to 90 guests if the additional guests just dress in green.
+Optional “murder” version sometimes included.
+The school version comes with teacher’s notes.
+It could be used for up to 90 guests if the additional guests just dress in green.

 Overview of the mystery game